Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Background and Related works

 \subsection{Model Calibration}

-Calibration is important in applications where decision-making relies on not just the model's predictions, but also on the trustworthiness of its uncertainty scores.
-It is important to capture well-calibrated uncertainty estimates of a model for creating reliable and trustworthy systems.
-Model calibration is a well-explored area of research in deep learning, with a variety of strategies proposed to enhance the calibration of deep neural networks for classification and regression tasks.
-These strategies include post-hoc rescaling techniques~\citep{guo2017calibration, kull2017beta}, which adjust the model's predictions to better align with true event likelihoods; data augmentation, which enriches the training dataset to promote generalization~\citep{thulasidasan2019mixup, hendrycksaugmix}; and probabilistic modeling approaches that integrate uncertainty directly into the model's architecture \citep{blundell2015weight, lakshminarayanan2017simple}.
-Other line of works utilize explicit calibration loss functions during training to directly optimize for calibration~\citep{kumar2018trainable, krishnan2020improving, mukhoti2020calibrating, karandikar2021soft}, that has resulted in better calibrated models.
+Calibration is important in applications where decision-making relies not just on the predictions of the model, but also on the trustworthiness of its uncertainty scores.
+It is important to capture well-calibrated uncertainty estimates to create trustworthy systems.
+In deep learning, model calibration has been extensively researched, with strategies like post-hoc rescaling~\citep{guo2017calibration, kull2017beta}, data augmentation~\citep{thulasidasan2019mixup, hendrycksaugmix}, and probabilistic modeling \citep{blundell2015weight, lakshminarayanan2017simple, krishnan2020specifying} enhancing calibration for classification and regression tasks.
+Explicit calibration loss functions~\citep{kumar2018trainable, krishnan2020improving, karandikar2021soft} have also improved model calibration.